dapr/docs/howto/setup-monitoring-tools/setup-prometheus-grafana.md

-# Set up Prometheus and Grafana on Kubernetes
+# Set up Prometheus and Grafana in Kubernetes

 This document describes how to install Prometheus and Grafana on a Kubernetes cluster which can then be used to view the Dapr metrics dashboards.